simshaun/laravel-plant/README.md

 ### Multiple seeds (e.g. users,posts)
 run `php artisan plant::seed users,posts`

- > Regardless of which order you list the seeds in the CLI command, Plant will always grow
+ > Regardless of the order you list the seeds in the CLI command, Plant will always grow
  > them according to each seed's sort order.